AjayRathore21/WeShare/README.md

 # WeShare a socail media website

-# The ToDo app uses the following technologies and javascript libraries:
+# The WeShare WebApp uses the following technologies and javascript libraries:
 * MongoDB
 * Express.js
 * Node.js